krsdavis/krsdavis.github.io/source/_posts/Miracle-Messages.md

 To date, 90% of loved ones have received their message positively, and 40% of reunions have lead to stable housing or living with family again.

-If you would like to learn more or get involved, join the movement: miraclemessages.org/getinvolved
+If you would like to learn more or get involved, join the movement: [Miracle Messages](http://miraclemessages.org/getinvolved/ "MM org")